top of page

 Lab Manager

 Shawna Grossman is a fourth-year doctoral student in the School and Clinical Child Psychology (SCCP) program at OISE.
 Her research focuses on studying the impacts of traumatic stress related to racial discrimination on the mental and physical health-related outcomes among children and youth from culturally and ethnically diverse backgrounds.
 She is currently working on conducting a systematic review and meta-analysis on the impact of racial discrimination on health outcomes among Black children and youth, as part of her doctoral thesis.
-Shawna’s doctoral research is currently funded by an Ontario Graduate Scholarship, and she was the recipient of a Leong Centre Studentship.
-In addition, Shawna recently completed her master’s thesis, which studied the longitudinal development of vocabulary and reading fluency skills in a sample of elementary-school aged English Language Learners.
-Her master’s research was funded by a CGS-M (SSHRC) award.
+Shawna’s doctoral research has been funded by the Ontario Graduate Scholarship (2022-2025), and she was the recipient of a Leong Centre Studentship.
 As a clinician-in-training, Shawna is interested in supporting the holistic health and wellbeing of children, adolescents, and emerging adults from various cultural and linguistic backgrounds.
-Shawna has previously completed clinical training at the Toronto District School Board, Surrey Place, the Family Psychology Centre, and the Feelings Place.
+Shawna is currently completing her pre-doctoral residency at the Hospital for Sick Children.
+She has previously completed clinical training at the Toronto District School Board, Surrey Place, the Family Psychology Centre, and the Feelings Place.

 florencia.jpeg